Protesters delay start of Britain's Grand National horse race | Sports-Games

 Protesters delay start of Britain's Grand National horse race

-The start of the annual Grand National horse race, one of the highest-profile events in Britain's racing calendar, was delayed on Saturday after animal rights protesters made their way on to the course at Aintree, clinging on to the fences before they were dragged away by police.
+The start of the annual Grand National horse race was briefly delayed on Saturday after animal rights protesters forced their way on to the Aintree course to disrupt one of the highest-profile sporting events in Britain.
+Officers were seen detaining some protesters in pink tops and preventing others from scaling the perimeter fence, before a few managed to run on to the more than 2 mile course to cling on to one of the 30 fences.

+The start of the annual Grand National horse race was briefly delayed on Saturday after animal rights protesters forced their way on to the Aintree course to disrupt one of the highest-profile sporting events in Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)